quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## Usage with QUIC

-The events described in this document can be used with or without logging the related QUIC events defined in [QLOG-QUIC].
+The events described in this document can be used with or without logging the related QUIC events defined in {{QLOG-QUIC}}.
 If used with QUIC events, the QUIC document takes precedence in terms of recommended filenames and trace separation setups.